-- 1. financial services and institutions are governed in Switzerland by a general set of regulations on the supervision of financial services, embodied in the FinSA, the FinIA and the FMIA; - 2. client advisers of non-Swiss service providers, which are not subject to supervision in their home country (or that provide financial services to private clients), must now register in a client advisers register, as a prerequisite to providing financial services to Swiss-based clients; - 3. the introduction of categorisation rules based on the EU concept of professional clients and private clients; - 4. the implementation of market conduct rules, including the obligation to verify the appropriateness and suitability of financial services, as well as inducements and transparency rules (integrating into the FinSA the most recent case law of the Swiss Supreme Court regarding the transparency and consent requirements for a financial institution to keep trailer fees); - 5. the provision of uniform prospectus rules that generally apply to all securities offered publicly into or in Switzerland, as well as a change of paradigm in the enforcement of the claims of investors against financial institutions; and - 6. the prudential supervision of independent asset managers and trustees that were previously not subject to prudential supervision.
+- financial services and institutions are governed in Switzerland by a general set of regulations on the supervision of financial services, embodied in the FinSA, the FinIA and the FMIA; - client advisers of non-Swiss service providers, which are not subject to supervision in their home country (or that provide financial services to private clients), must now register in a client adviser's register, as a prerequisite to providing financial services to Swiss-based clients; - 3. the introduction of categorisation rules based on the EU concept of professional clients and private clients; - 4. the implementation of market conduct rules, including the obligation to verify the appropriateness and suitability of financial services, as well as inducements and transparency rules (integrating into the FinSA the most recent case law of the Swiss Supreme Court regarding the transparency and consent requirements for a financial institution to keep trailer fees); - 5. the provision of uniform prospectus rules that generally apply to all securities offered publicly into or in Switzerland, as well as a change of paradigm in the enforcement of the claims of investors against financial institutions; and - 6. the prudential supervision of portfolio managers and trustees that were previously not subject to prudential supervision.

 Regarding point (6), such supervision is conducted by independent supervisory organisations approved and monitored by FINMA.
-A general transition period of three years, which ended on 31 December 2022, had been granted to existing independent asset managers and trustees.
+A general transition period of three years, which ended on 31 December 2022, had been granted to existing portfolio managers and trustees.
 As of 1 January 2023, all active independent asset managers and trustees must be authorised by FINMA (or must have filed their licence application with FINMA by 31 December 2022).
+By 30 June 2023, FINMA authorised 898 portfolio managers and 53 trustees, while there were approximately 750 pending licence applications.